syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-navigation.md

 ### Retrieve current word

-We can retreive the current word in EditControl by using the `GetCurrentWord` method.
+We can retrieve the current word in EditControl by using the `GetCurrentWord` method.

 {% tabs %}